Orpere/terraform-random_pet/README.md

-# terraform-random_pet -> repo that you can use to see how terraform-random_pet work
+# terraform-random_pet -> repo that you can use to see how to use random_pet

 ## how can I use this repository`?`